omarfarouk311/Social-Networking-Blog-API/README.md

   - Delete Comments: Users have the option to remove their comments at any time.
   - Like Comments: Users can express approval by liking comments on posts.
   - Replies to Comments: Users can reply to comments, creating threaded discussions.
+- Pagination
+    - Efficiently handles large sets of data, allowing users to navigate through posts and comments easily.
-- Pagination: Implemented using the last ID of fetched posts or comments to leverage indexes and enhance performance.
+    - Implemented using the last ID of fetched posts or comments to leverage indexes and enhance performance.
 - Facade Design Pattern: Manages complex delete operations that contain sub-operations such as removing comments and associated likes.
 - Dockerized Application: The project uses Docker to simplify deployment and management, with a Docker Compose file included for easy setup.